 Top Questions about Tipping in Hawaii

-Tipping is a big part of American culture.
+Tipping culture is a big part of American norms.
 Part of it is because most people in the service industry earn less than minimum wage.
 That’s because businesses are counting on servers getting part of their paycheck via gratuities.
 It’s especially important to tip in Hawaii because the cost of living is really high.

 The standard tipping amount for adequate service is 15% and you can tip 20-25% for outstanding service.
 It can come across as insulting to tip less than 15% for service.